AnthonyPAlicea/anthonyalicea/blog/grip-generative-rapid-prototyping.md

    - Interaction patterns
    - User research

 Once you have a well-working prototype that both dev and design feel good about, you likely still will need to work on getting the design just right.
-This approach is about accelerating *prototyping*, and working out what you *should* build.
+This approach is about accelerating *prototyping* and working out what you *should* build.

 ## Prompt Guidance
 When prompting an AI to build your prototype be sure to specify: